RESBI/N-Body-CUDA/README.md

 - ~~Rewrite the datasaving codes.~~ Finished 2024/12/01
 - ~~Rewrite the rendering code.
 (Maybe in C instead of Python.)~~ Finished 2024/12/01
 - ~~Change the rendering method.
 (Maybe something more mathematical, but not that mathematical.)~~ Finished 2024/12/01
+- Do a better rendering algorithm.
+- Rewrite the whole `Nbody.cu`.
 - Support continuing calculation from a break point.
 - Support computing on multiple devices.
 (Since I haven't multiple GPUs in one PC, this might take some times.(sad))
 - Support distributed computing.
 (Emmm.)